nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Proposed Enhancement:** Implement context-aware feedback messages for the `close` command.
 When no client is viewed, the system should return a more appropriate message such as "No client currently being viewed" rather than indicating a closure action that did not occur.
 This would better align with user expectations and improve clarity.

-**Status:** Scheduled for future release as the current behavior, while not optimal, doesn't impact system functionality or data integrity.
+**Status:** Scheduled for future release as the current behavior, while not optimal, does not impact system functionality or data integrity.
 The enhancement is purely cosmetic and aimed at improving user experience through more precise feedback messaging.

 --------------------------------------------------------------------------------------------------------------------